Chart Color Schemes

 Bedford Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bedford Park has a high level of cultural diversity, with 43.1% of its population speaking a language other than English at home, and 49.0% born overseas.
-Christianity is the main religion in Bedford Park, comprising 33.5% of its population.
-However, Buddhism is significantly overrepresented, making up 6.7%, compared to None% across Greater Adelaide.
+Bedford Park has a high level of cultural diversity, with 43.1% of its population speaking a language other than English at home and 49.0% born overseas.
+Christianity is the main religion in Bedford Park, making up 33.5% of people.
+However, Buddhism is overrepresented, comprising 6.7% of the population compared to 2.4% across Greater Adelaide.

 Frequently Asked Questions - Diversity